-- Make sure the capscrew and nuts are installed with the nut to the inside of the roll bar. - Make sure the tab on the lanyard washer is installed as shown and points toward the front of the unit. - d) Raise the roll bar into the upright position and secure with the latch pin assemblies on each side.
-Install latch pin from outer surface of roll bar assembly and secure with the hairpin to the inside. - e) Torque all lower roll bar hardware attached to the machine frame to 30-35 ftlbs.
-(41-47 N-m). - f) Tighten the front knobs against the upper roll bar ends.
+- Make sure the capscrew and nuts are installed with the nut to the inside of the roll bar. - Make sure the tab on the lanyard washer is installed as shown and points toward the front of the unit. - d) Torque all lower roll bar hardware attached to the machine frame to 30 ft-lbs.
+(41-47 N-m). - e) Tighten the front knobs against the upper roll bar ends.

-UPPER ROLL BAR INSTALLATION
+FIGURE 3 UPPER ROLL BAR INSTALLATION

-3.3 SERVICE BATTERY
+3.3 SERVICE BATTERY.

 WARNING: Battery posts, terminals, and related accessories contain lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
-Wash hands after handling.
+Wash